Who can adopt?

 We do not consider people who have had difficulties with alcohol or drug use within the past 3 years.

-You must be in good physical and emotional health.
+You must be in good physical and emotional health and be agreeable to a full medical and references from counsellors/therapists.
 If your BMI is over 35, we will discuss with you the impact this has on your health and capacity to respond to the physical demands of parenting.

 Any Police and/or local authority involvement will be subject to consideration.